saucelabs/sauce-docs/docs/api-testing/project-dashboard.md

 ## Dashboard

-The API Testing Dashboard &#8212; accessible from within a Project &#8212; displays metrics, logs, builds, and load tests, a centralized test management tool that simplifies collaboration and reporting.
+The API Testing Dashboard &#8212; accessible from a Project &#8212; displays metrics, logs, builds, and load tests, a centralized test management tool that simplifies collaboration and reporting.

 ### Test Logs